open-contracting/cardinal-rs/docs/cli/indicators/index.md

 $ ocdscardinal help indicators
 Calculate procurement indicators from OCDS compiled releases in a line-delimited JSON file

-The result is a JSON object, in which the keys are one of "OCID", "Buyer", "ProcuringEntity" or "Tenderer".
+The result is a JSON object, in which the keys are one of `OCID`, `Buyer`, `ProcuringEntity` or `Tenderer`.
 The values are JSON objects, in which the keys are identifiers (e.g. ocid) and values are results (of any indicators that returned a result).

 Unless --no-meta is set, the result has a "Meta" key, with information about the quartiles and